Skip to Main Content

 So what are your options?
 Luckily, you have a few!

-• Visit TJ Library in person and browse the New Books and Best Sellers sections on Level 3 (see below).
+• Visit TJ Library in person to browse the New Books and Bestsellers sections on Level 3 (see below) and to speak with a librarian.

-• Check out our New Arrivals guide for recent additions to the Bestsellers collection.
+• Check out our New Arrivals guide for books currently in the Bestsellers collection.

-• Use MOBIUS (see the next page of this guide) to search a more extensive, regional catalog that includes books held by St. Louis County Library (SLCL), as well as numerous other public and academic libraries.
+• Use MOBIUS to search a more extensive, regional catalog that includes books held by St. Louis County Library (SLCL), as well as numerous other public and academic libraries.

 • Become a SLCL cardholder and visit a branch to browse their shelves and get recommendations from librarians familiar with popular fiction.
 All UMSL students, regardless of permanent address, are eligible for a free, “special” SLCL card that expires in 2 years.